 Fly High: The Story of Bessie Coleman by Louise Borden

-As a young girl, Bessie Coleman couldn’t go to school, instead she had to help her family in the cotton fields of Texas.
+As a young girl, Bessie Coleman couldn’t go to school, instead, she had to help her family in the cotton fields of Texas.
 But Bessie sought out learning wherever she could.
 Her pursuit of knowledge never stopped, even in the toughest situations.
-She faced obstacle after obstacle, but never gave up, and eventually she became the first African-American to obtain a pilot’s license.
+She faced obstacle after obstacle, but never gave up, and eventually, she became the first African-American to obtain a pilot’s license.

 This fascinating account of Bessie’s life and achievements is great for sharing with readers ages 7 and up.

 Mary Walker lived a long, full life.
-Born into slavery, Mary found freedom at 15, at age 20 she married.
+Born into slavery, Mary found freedom at 15, and at age 20 she married.
 By the time she was in her 60s, she had raised a family, held many jobs, and served her church in many ways.
 But there was one thing that Mary didn’t do until well after she was 100 years old.

 This powerful story of perseverance is excellent for children ages 4 and up.

 Fearless Mary: Mary Fields, American Stagecoach Driver by Tami Charles

 The American West was a wild and often dangerous place, but Mary Fields was fearless.
 She was born into slavery, but she later became the first African-American woman to drive a stagecoach for a living.
 In her 60s at the time, Mary beat out every man who applied for the job, and she performed her duty without ever losing a horse or a package.

 I absolutely loved this book, and I recommend sharing it with kids ages 4 and up.